OpenCode Plugin — Agentuity Documentation

 Tmux Integration

-When running inside tmux, background agents can spawn in separate panes for visual multi-agent execution.
+When running inside tmux, the plugin can spawn agent work into separate panes for a visible multi-agent layout.

 coder: